Why Every Christmas Lover Needs to Visit Rovaniemi, Finland

 The Santa Claus Main Post Office is a real-life post office that operates 365 days a year and happens to be the place where all letters to Santa are sent.

 The village even has reindeer….

-If that weren’t magical enough, Rovaniemi has a subarctic climate that makes for long, snow-covered winters.
-So, for months on end, it looks like this…
+If that isn’t magical enough, Rovaniemi has a subarctic climate that makes for long, snow-covered winters.
+So, for months on end, it looks like this:

-Which makes it a wonderful place to go skiing, snowboarding or even snowmobiling.
+Which makes it a wonderful place to go skiing, snowshoing or even snowmobiling.

 So you can cruise around scenery that looks like this…

-Or even make the 16 mile trek to the Kingdom of Snow and Ice, aka the Arctic SnowHotel, which is a real hotel you can stay in that looks like this.
+Or even visit the Kingdom of Snow and Ice, aka the Arctic SnowHotel, which is a real hotel you can stay in that looks like this: